Diffusion Maps for Embedded Manifolds with Boundary with Applications to PDEs: Introduction

 In order to solve diffusion type PDEs in the weak-sense and specify boundary conditions we need consistent discrete estimators of the following bilinear forms,

-where the first and the second terms correspond to mass and stiffness matrices.
-The final term arises in case of Neumann or Robin boundary conditions \cite{FJSayas_TSBrown_MEHassell_2019a}.
-The first operator can be represented by a diagonal matrix with entries $D_{ii}=q(x_i)^{-1}$ and $q$ can be estimated as in \cite{BERRY2017} (summarized below).
-In this paper, we show that the graph Laplacian (as constructed by the diffusion maps algorithm, described in Section \ref{overview}) is a consistent estimator of the second operator.
-Finally, we introduce a novel consistent estimator of {the} third operator.
+where $\mathcal{G}$ and $\mathcal{E}$ correspond to mass and stiffness matrices respectively.
+The $L^2$ inner product on the boundary, $\mathcal{B}$, arises in case of Neumann or Robin boundary conditions \cite{FJSayas_TSBrown_MEHassell_2019a}.
+The first bilinear form, $\mathcal{G}$, is simply the $L^2$ inner product on the manifold, which can be represented by a diagonal matrix with entries $D_{ii}=(N q(x_i))^{-1}$ since by \eqref{quad} we have,